-As a result of the initial negative economic impacts and uncertainties caused by the COVID-19 pandemic, Wild Animal - Georgia and Wild Animal - Missouri each applied for Paycheck Protection Program ("PPP") loans.
+As a result of the initial negative economic impacts and uncertainties caused by the COVID-19 pandemic, Wild Animal - Georgia and Wild Animal - Missouri each applied for PPP loans.
 On April 14, 2020 and April 16, 2020, the Company received two unsecured PPP loans totaling \$188,087.
 The PPP was established under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was signed into law on March 27, 2020, and is administered by the U.S. Small Business Administration (the "SBA").
 The term of the PPP loans was two years, with an interest rate of 1.0% per annum.
 All payments were deferred for the first twelve months of these PPP loans, with accrued interest being added to the principal during the payment deferral period.
 Under the terms of the CARES Act, some or all the PPP loan proceeds were eligible to be forgiven, based on use for specified purposes, subject to limitations and ongoing rulemaking by the SBA.
 The Company applied for forgiveness of the full amount of both the Wild Animal - Georgia and Wild Animal - Missouri PPP loans in March 2021.
-Effective March 29, 2021 and May 25, 2021 the SBA approved the Forgiveness Applications for Wild Animal - Georgia and Wild Animal - Missouri, respectively, including forgiveness of accrued interest, resulting in a gain on extinguishment of debt totaling \$189,988, during the year ended October 3, 2021.
+Effective March 29, 2021 and May 25, 2021 the SBA approved the Forgiveness Applications for Wild Animal - Missouri, respectively, including forgiveness of accrued interest, resulting in a gain on extinguishment of debt totaling \$189,988, during the year ended October 3, 2021.

-Interest expense of \$335,944 and \$182,926 for the years ended October 3, 2021 and September 27, 2020, respectively, includes \$16,366 and \$4,603, respectively, of debt financing costs amortization in each period.
-In addition, interest expense for the years ended October 3, 2021 and September 27, 2020 includes \$13,985 and \$7,517 of loan discount amortization, respectively.
+Interest expense of \$261,621 and \$335,944 for the years ended October 2, 2022 and October 3, 2021, respectively, includes \$5,888 and \$16,366, respectively, of debt financing costs amortization in each period.
+Interest expense for the year ended October 2, 2022 also includes financial lease cost amortization of \$6,032.
+Interest expense for the year ended October 3, 2021 also includes \$13,985 of loan discount amortization.